phetsims/natural-selection/doc/model.md

 (shown at the top center of the user interface) corresponds to the passage of 1 generation.

 Various events are described as times relative to the "wall clock" time on the generation clock.
 For example, "bunnies reproduce at 12:00", or "wolves eat at 4:00".

+Because compute memory is finite, the simulation has a limit of 1000 generations.
+If the generation clock reaches 1000, the simulation stops, a dialog is displayed, and the student can review the final state.

 ## Genes and Alleles